bulletmark/vim-plugins-profiler/README.md

 editor](http://www.vim.org) plugin startup times in millisec.
 Only vim plugins you have installed personally in your home directory are considered.
-This utility was written for Linux platforms but should work on other platforms as well, including Windows.
+This utility was written for Linux platforms but should work on other platforms as well, including Mac and Windows.

 The latest version and documentation is available at https://github.com/bulletmark/vim-plugins-profiler.